duckietown/docs-opmanual_sky/book/opmanual_sky/30-fly/05-networking.md

 Due to bugs in the image, we ask that you turn off dhcpd, and bring down all docker containers.

+First, bring down all the containers.
+Run `docker ps -a` and `docker stop` on each container.
+Then reboot, and run `docker update --restart=no my-container` for each container that automatically restarts.
+Reboot again.
+When you are done, `docker ps -a` should show no containers running.

+`systemctl stop dhcpcd`

+`systemctl disable dhcpcd`

 ## Drone as Access Point

 The drone comes by default configured to act as an Wifi access point,